CarSim Package Options

 CarSim vehicle math models have been used in many driving simulators.
 Here are several ways to use CarSim in a driving simulator.

 - The CarSim DS desktop package includes the basic CarSim software and a license that activates the "live" RT mode of the CarSim animator, plus an RT control that slows the math model down to "wait" for real time, plus a GUI that supports several supported controllers for steering, braking, and shifting the transmission.
-Options for this package include a higher-quality steering system for more accurate steering feel, and additional live animations for multiple-screen systems.
+Options for this package include a higher-quality steering system for more accurate steering feel.
+VS Visualizer supports multiple windows for one computer; it is usually possible to view 3 monitors using a single computer running VS Visualizer.
+If more computers are used to support more monitors, then additional live animator licenses can be obtained.

 - CarSim can be used to replace the math models in existing Windows-based simulator systems.
-It is often possible to run the regular CarSim math model DLL's from your simulation environment using the VehicleSim API.
-If not, the CarSim source can be obtained and modified as needed.
+It is often possible to run the regular CarSim math model DLLs from your simulation environment using the VehicleSim API.

 - The regular RT systems support live animation and are sometimes uses as driving simulators, especially when the simulator is intended to include HIL controllers.